GregoireCampos99/sports_betting/ReadMe.md

 # Done

 # In Progress: gathering and processing data:
-- improve coverage for odds (looks like it is empty on API-football - might need to revert back to TheOdds)
+- improve coverage for odds: the odds only offers current season odds (historical odds: need to pay $30)

 # To do
 - betting engine